 Chinese actor Zhang Ziyi has appeared in blockbuster movies in both her native country and the West, including critically acclaimed films like Crouching Tiger, Hidden Dragon (2000) and Memoirs of a Geisha (2005).
 Her elegance, poise and style on the red carpet have also won her the admiration of many fashion enthusiasts and publications, such as Time and People magazines.

-Born in the Chinese capital of Beijing to an accountant father and a teacher mother, Zhang is the youngest of two children and started taking dance lessons at the age of eight.
-Displaying a natural grace and talent, she was quickly enrolled at the prestigious Beijing Dance Academy, an all-girls boarding school.
+Displaying a natural grace and talent from early age, she was quickly enrolled at the prestigious Beijing Dance Academy, an all-girls boarding school.
 While there, she won a national dance competition and also started acting in television commercials.

 After she moved onto the acclaimed Central Academy of Drama, she was cast in director Zhang Yimou’s film The Road Home (1998), before being cast as the main character of director Ang Lee’s breakout hit, Crouching Tiger, Hidden Dragon.
 The movie remains one of the most influential Chinese films to come out of the country and catapulted Zhang onto the international stage.
 It was nominated for multiple Oscar Academy Awards (winning "Best Foreign Film") and a Golden Globe.
 Since then, she has continued to appear in films both in Asia and the West and has become an important member of several industry organisations, including a member of the Academy of Motion Picture Arts and Sciences (AMPAS) and a jury member at the 2006 and 2013 Cannes Film Festival.